What are my rights in insurance coverage?

 Seek preauthorization for care and appeal insurance denials

 You shouldn’t be denied the care that you need just because you’re transgender.
-That's illegal - no matter what the Trump Administration says.
+That's illegal.

 To access transition-related care, we recommend applying for preauthorization before any procedures to understand whether your plan will cover it.
 You should also consider appealing insurance denials that you believe are discriminatory.
 We recommend you consult an attorney before filing any appeals.

 See these resources for more information about your rights during COVID-19:

 Check our NCTE’s Health Coverage Guide for more information on how to get the care that you need covered.